 So 16 days after setting off from Heathrow we finally landed at JFK to start the final leg of our honeymoon with 4 days in New York.
-As we had arrived in the city early evening we jumped in a taxi and made our way to The Viceroy hotel, 1 block from Central Park.
+As we had arrived in the city early evening we jumped in a taxi and made our way to where we were staying, The Viceroy hotel, 1 block from Central Park.

 On arrival, the staff had left us a bottle of champagne which was a really nice way to start our stay with them!
 We willingly obliged and poured ourselves a glass or 2.
 Being late evening, we headed to the hotel’s restaurant, Kingside for a bite to eat before heading up to the rooftop bar for a cocktail.
 Perfect!